 Unlike the development of entirely novel drugs, the development of biosimilars requires commercial-scale batches in order to begin testing for similarity.
 The rationale for this requirement derives from the assumption that there may not be any in patient or ‘phase III’ studies required that are historically conducted using commercial-scale batches.
 This requirement generates a huge cost and time burden, preventing smaller developers from entering the market.
 While FDA has not identified what it considers to be ‘commercial scale’, these issues were highlighted in a Type 2 formal meeting between FDA and sponsors of Biosimilar User Fee Act (BsUFA) products .
 The author suggests that FDA requires a batch size that is adequate to provide samples for stability, clinical or other required testing, instead of making market projections to justify the size of a commercial batch.
 Should the developer decide to change the batch size after the product has been approved, the developer may use the Comparability Protocol for Biological Drugs to make this post-approval change.
 This clarification by FDA would have a significant impact on industry, allowing smaller developers to offer market-ready products using smaller batches and at much lower cost.

-The largest contributor to the cost and time requirements of marketing a drug is the clinical studies required to establish biosimilarity.
+The largest contributor to the cost and time requirements of marketing a drug are the clinical studies required to establish biosimilarity.
 When in patient studies are required, the cost and timeline stretch even further.
 The current mindset of establishing biosimilarity follows phase I to III testing, which is not relevant to establish the non-inferiority status of a biosimilar candidate with the reference product.
 As a result, the author makes the following recommendations:

 In developing methods for the evaluation of biosimilars, FDA has created highly specific vocabulary, such as ‘no clinically meaningful difference’ and ‘residual uncertainty’.
 These terms are scientifically important and represent a creative approach to assuring the safety of biosimilars.
 However, not all FDA guidance adequately takes these two terms into account.
 To improve this situation, this review makes a number of recommendations: